Easy Cajun Shrimp and Sausage Gumbo

 Serving Suggestions

-Shrimp and Sausage gumbo is traditional served over white rice.
-It can serve as a main or it can be a great appetizer or side dish to a larger meal.
+Shrimp and Sausage gumbo is traditionally served over white rice.
+It can serve as a main entree, a great appetizer or as an awesome side dish.
 Shrimp and sausage gumbo goes great with many traditional soul foods.
-Here are a few ideas to try:

 Pro Tips for the Best Gumbo